-The question of all gin & tonic questions - none is asked more often.
-Best advice: don't make science out of it.
-Especially if you are just getting into the subject.
-There is no right or wrong here and it is part of trying as many combinations as possible to find your favourites.
-How about, for example, a Laori & Cherry Blossom Tonic?
+The question of all Gin & Tonic questions - none is asked more often.
+The best advice: Don't make a science out of it.
+Especially if you're just getting into the topic.
+There is no right or wrong here and it is important to try as many combinations as possible to find your favorites.
+How about a Laori & Cherry Blossom Tonic?

-Then the next question comes up: How much tonic is there in the best case?
-We say: Drink your Laori & Tonic the way you like it and never let anyone tell you anything.
-In the end, it's more important to choose a tonic that you like and that harmonizes with Laori Juniper No 1.
-Exactly how much of it you use, on the other hand, is just a gut feeling.
+The next question comes up: How much tonic does it contain in the best case scenario?
+We say: Drink your Laori & Tonic the way you like it and never let anyone dictate anything to you.
+In the end, it is more important to choose a tonic that tastes good to you and harmonizes with Laori Juniper No 1.
+However, exactly how much of it you use is simply a gut feeling.

-How do you give your Laori & Tonic a completely unique note or push it a little more aromatically?
-There are dozens of options for this, but these are the easiest and most popular in the home bar:
+How do you give your Laori & Tonic a completely unique touch or push it a little more aromatically?
+There are dozens of options for this, but these are the simplest and therefore most popular, especially in the home bar:

-- Gin spices: Also called "botanicals", just like those with which the gin is distilled.
-You simply add suitable spices, such as juniper berries or sprigs of rosemary, to the glass.
+- Gin spices: Also called “botanicals”, just like the ones used to distill the gin.
+You simply add suitable spices, such as juniper berries or rosemary sprigs, to the glass.

 - Tea infusions: Put gin in a glass and hang a tea bag in it for about three minutes.
-Tea bags out, tonic on.
-Especially with fruit teas, the beautiful color effects and aromatic a completely new dimension.
-Earl Gray tea has a more classic taste than fruit tea - this gives your Laori & Tonic a mysterious dark color and harmonises perfectly with the bergamot used in Laori No 1.
+Tea bag out, tonic on.
+Especially with fruit teas, this gives beautiful color effects and a completely new dimension aromatically.
+The taste is more classic than fruit tea with Earl Gray tea - this gives your Laori & Tonic a mysterious dark color and harmonizes perfectly with the bergamot used in Laori No 1.